FreeTrav/psPILOT/psPILOT.md

 `«relational-operator»::="<"|"<="|"="|">="|">"|"<>"`

-If the `«value»`s are strings, comparison is done using case-insensitive lexical ordering, i.e., `"A"="a"` will be true.
+If the `«value»`s are strings, comparison is done using lexical ordering; the default is case-insensitive, i.e., `"A"="a"` will be true.
+Case-sensitivity may be turned on for these comparisons and the M: statement; see the **P:** statement.

 Example:
 `R:Type message if x>y+z`